-(2) The fourth quarter of 2013 Income from Operations includes approximately \$6.5 of trade name impairment charges.
+(3) The second quarter of 2014 Income from Operations includes \$5.0 of intangible asset impairment charges.

 ITEM 9.
 CHANGES IN AND DISAGREEMENTS WITH ACCOUNTANTS ON ACCOUNTING AND FINANCIAL DISCLOSURE a) Evaluation of Disclosure Controls and Procedures

 ITEM 9A.
 CONTROLS AND PROCEDURES